 To add members to your roster, click on Add Students or Staff in the bottom right hand corner of the Roster page of your course.
 A dialog will appear allowing you to add a single user or upload a CSV file to add many users at once.
 We recommend adding your students via a CSV file to speed up this process.

 Once you have uploaded the CSV, you will be asked to match the columns of your CSV with Gradescope fields.
+If a column shows up as blank, click on the drop down menu to select the corresponding Gradescope field.

 You can include extra columns such as